Blobfolio/blob-mimes/wp/readme.txt

 == Screenshots ==

 1. Results from the File Validation Debug tool, available to administrators under the `Tools` menu.
+2. The Updates and Plugins screens display a warning if a local copy of a plugin has different contributors listed than an available update.

 == Installation ==